robb-j/r0b-blog/content/post/trying-to-make-a-vanilla-web-app.md

 This specific app is a bit of an outlier in the whole SPA debate as it’s running on very precise hardware and software.
 In this case it might have actually made sense to use something like vue.js to speed up development and avoid those event hang-ups.
 We have considered this a few times!
 But in writing this I think it has been useful to explore the space and question the norm.

-Thanks for reading, I'm interested to know what you think!
-[Reach out](https://hyem.tech/@rob)!
+Thanks for reading, I'm interested to know what you think, [Reach out!](https://hyem.tech/@rob)!